Junior School Admissions

 The following information aims to guide you through every stage of the admissions process to the Junior School.
 The whole aim of the assessments are to test the girls’ ability to think for themselves.
 It is not necessary, or even helpful, for the girls to be heavily tutored, as this will not help us to discover their true potential.

-Further places do sometimes become available during the year, so please contact our Admissions Officer, Ms Jane Ellis, on firstname.lastname@example.org or 0161 249 3371 if you are looking for admission outside the more usual times.
+Further places do sometimes become available during the year, so please contact our Admissions Department on firstname.lastname@example.org or 0161 249 3371 if you are looking for admission outside the more usual times.

 Whole School Open Days

-Our Whole School Open Events for 2018 have now taken place.
-If you do wish to find out about further opportunities to visit the School, please email our Admissions Officer or call 0161 249 3371.
+Our Whole School Open Events for 2019 will take place on the following dates.
+If you wish to attend an Open Event or find out about further opportunities to visit the School, please email our Admissions Officer or call 0161 249 3371.

 Entry for the Junior school is by an Entrance Assessment taken in January of each year.
-Up to forty places are available for Transition (Year 3) and up to 15 places for Form 1 (Year 4).
-Additionally a small number of places are available for Lower II (Year 5) and Upper II (Year 6).
+Up to 40 places are available for Transition (Year 3) and up to 15 places for Form 1 (Year 4).
+Additionally, a couple of places may be available for Lower II (Year 5) and Upper II (Year 6).